Continuation method for PDE-constrained global optimization: Analysis and application to the shallow water equations: Continuation method for global optimization

-The concept of \emph{path stability} captures the idea that we seek a way to consistently arrive at the same local minimum of the fully nonlinear problem at $\theta=1$ regardless of the exact numerical implementation of the solution algorithm.
+The concept of \emph{path-stability} captures the idea that we seek a way to consistently arrive at a uniquely related local minimum of the fully nonlinear problem at $\theta=1$, i.e., without path bifurcations along the way.

-\begin{remark} Path stable parametric optimization problems may still give rise to new isolated local minima as $\theta$ varies from $0$ to $1$.
-These local minima cannot arise due to a path starting at a finite point, or due to bifurcation, as those would be critical points.
-New isolated local minima can, however, arise from limit points. \end{remark}

-\begin{remark} Note that the primal equations (\ref{eq:primal}) now depend on two continuation parameters, $\mu$ and $\theta$.
-In our implementation, we have an outer loop that increases $\theta$, and an inner loop that decreases $\mu$ and solves the primal equations (using IPOPT).

-An interesting alternative would be to define a curve $(\mu,\theta)$ as a function of a single hyperparameter; this would, however, require additional research into the convergence of such a modified interior point method. \end{remark}